Matt Taibbi: Racket News

+Racket News is a newsletter, blog, podcast, and book collection made available largely for free and the rest by subscription at www.racket.news.
+Racket News is published online.
+It is among a growing number of worker-owned journalism outlets including, 404 Media, Defector Media, and Hell Gate NYC.

+In addition to Taibbi, contributors include Jane Burn, Ford Fischer, Walter Kirn and Eric Salzman.
+Other contributors include Emily Bivens, Andrew Lowenthal, Jared Moore, cartoonist Daniel Medina and Matt Orfalea.

 On August 12, 2022, the podcast America This Week was added to TK news.
 It is a weekly national news wrap-up with Taibbi and Walter Kirn, novelist and literary critic, that is released on Fridays.
-A transcript of the podcast is also published at Racket News.
-It is also available on Apple Podcasts.
+The duo also discuss a short story at the end of each episode.
+A transcript of each episode is also published weekly and the podcast is available on Apple Podcasts, in addition to Racket News.

+Taibbi is one of the most popular writers on Substack and earns much more from the platform than he did writing for Rolling Stone.

 Twitter Files

-On December 2, 2022, Taibbi began tweeting about and screenshoting emails that executives of Twitter sent each other concerning content moderation in 2020.
+On December 2, 2022, Taibbi began tweeting about and screenshotting emails that executives of Twitter sent each other concerning content moderation in 2020.
 The emails were provided to Taibbi by Twitter CEO Elon Musk and documented parts of the discussions among Twitter's communication team about how Twitter should handle a New York Post article about a laptop computer that had been owned by Hunter Biden.
-The documents, dubbed the "Twitter Files" and retweeted by CEO [Elon Musk], were selected from "thousands of internal documents obtained by sources at Twitter".
+The documents, dubbed the "Twitter Files" and retweeted by Musk, were selected from "thousands of internal documents obtained by sources at Twitter".
 Taibbi's report was in the form of a Twitter thread with screen shots of email exchanges between Twitter executives.
-Taibbi noted that "in exchange for the opportunity to cover a unique and explosive story, I had to agree to certain conditions" that he did not specify.
-Taibbi's presentation largely confirmed what was already known and did not contain any significant new revelations.
+Taibbi noted, "in exchange for the opportunity to cover a unique and explosive story, I had to agree to certain conditions" that he did not specify.

+Taibbi's presentation largely confirmed what was already known and did not contain any significant new revelations on the Hunter Biden laptop story.
 Jeffrey Blehar, writing for National Review, said that Taibbi's reporting "contained few, if any, explosive revelations for people who have been tuned in to the debacle surrounding Twitter's suppression of the New York Post story on Hunter Biden's laptop".
-The Wall Street Journal editorial board wrote that the Twitter Files are "confirmation of the central role that former spies played in October 2020 in framing the Hunter Biden story in a way that made it easier for Twitter and Facebook to justify their censorship."
 Taibbi's thread included emails from Ro Khanna to former Twitter executive Vijaya Gadde, in which Khanna expressed concern about Twitter's decision to limit the circulation of the New York Post article about Hunter Biden.
 Khanna wrote that Twitter's actions violated "1st Amendment principles".